DevDungeon/Cookbook/README.md

 [DevDungeon Cookbook](http://www.devdungeon.com/cookbook)

+## What is the Cookbook?

-Cookbook is a collection of code snippets organized by programming language.
-It includes re-usable snippets, notes, templates programs, and other references.
-The purpose of Cookbook is to provide a large amount of example code for reading, studying, learning, re-using, extending and improving.
-Most examples are contained in a single file and are small enough to read even if you are not familiar with the programming language.
-That is what makes it good for learning new languages in small pieces.
-The small examples are the building blocks of large more complex programs.
-Some examples are whole project templates ready to go, like the Chrome browser extension template in the chrome_extension folder.
+The Cookbook is a collection of code snippets organized by programming language.
+It also includes notes, template programs, and other references.
+The purpose of Cookbook is to provide example code for reading, reference, or re-use.
+Most examples are a single file.
+They are building blocks for larger more complex programs.
+Some examples are project templates ready to go, like the [Chrome browser extension template](https://github.com/NanoDano/cookbook/tree/master/chrome_extension).

 Cookbook is a bookmark and git repository that everyone should keep handy.
 If you have your own snippets I highly encourage you to create a pull request in GitHub.

 ## The Cookbook Method

+### Develop Your Own Cookbook

-If you are interested in learning to program, or already know how to program but want to learn new languages, I recommend you give the Cookbook Method a try.
+If you are interested in learning to program, or already know how to program but want to learn new languages and build your toolbox then I recommend you give the Cookbook Method a try.
 It is the method I developed over time for learning new languages and preserving the knowledge learned in those endeavors in a useful way.

 ### Steps